xanderstevenson/xanderstevenson.github.io/README.md

 <br>

 Who am I?
 I'm Alexander Stevenson.
 Above all, **I strive to be professional, yet compassionate, in whatever I do**.
 I empower teams and elevate the performance level of those around me.

-I'm an enthisiastic and goal-driven software, network, and DevOps engineer who specializes Developer Advocacy, Automation, AI/ML, and Full-Stack engineering.
-I have over 10 years of experience in network and software engineering.
+I'm an enthisiastic and goal-driven, with over 10 years of experience in network and software engineering.

 <hr>